A Realistic Simulation Framework for Analog/Digital Neuromorphic Architectures: Hardware mismatch

 \section{Hardware mismatch}

-Variability in analog substrate mixed-signal neuromorphic processors can lead to discrepancies when compared to idealized simulations.
-Typically, the coefficient of variation for these parameters is approximately 20\%~\cite{Zendrikov_etal23}.
-The values of neuron and synapse parameters are tuned to approximately match those obtained from the hardware.
+Inherent variability in the analog substrate can cause computational discrepancies relative to idealized simulations, imposing constraints that are beyond the user's control.
+Typically, the coefficient of variation for all parameters ranges from $~ 10-20\%$~\cite{Zendrikov_etal23}.

-Figures \ref{fig:mismatch:histogram} and \ref{fig:mismatch} show a distribution of $\tau_{mem}$ values for different biases set using \verb|IF_TAU1_N|.
-The coarse value of the bias is set to 5 and we sweep the fine value ranging from 74 to 190.
-As evident, the standard deviation of the values diminishes proportionally with the modified $\tau$ value.
-We incorporate mismatch in ARCANA in line with the observed findings.
-With this approach, during network training, the system becomes more resilient to hardware noise, which gives rise to mismatch.

-To check that the software implementation works correctly and to confirm if the neuron dynamics are very similar to those implemented on the chip, the neuron membrane potential is recorded when different parameters are changed and is compared with the simulation results (Figures \ref{fig:comparison:constant_DC}-\ref{fig:comparison:gaba_a_syn}).
-In each of the experiments discussed here, one of the following parameters:— constant DC input, neuron threshold, or neuron time constant— is changed to observe isolated changes in the neuron behavior.
-This confirms the accurate representation of these parameters in the equations and ensures that their impact on the silicon neuron's behavior aligns with the simulation.

-In Figure \ref{fig:comparison:constant_DC}, we compare the recorded membrane voltage traces obtained from a chip using an oscilloscope with simulation traces generated when a constant DC current is applied to the neuron.
-The parameters for the silicon neuron, namely the membrane time constant ($I_\tau$), neuron gain ($I_{g}$), and the amplitude of the DC current ($I_{DC}$), are configured using the [coarse, fine] values of [6,22], [6,88], and [2,57], respectively.
-The simulation curve is calibrated to obtain their corresponding values in $pA$, being thus $4.1pA$, $500pA$ and $36.6pA$ for $I_\tau$, $I_{g}$ and $I_{DC}$ respectively.
-We followed a similar process to obtain the synaptic parameters, which include the time constant, gain, and weight.
-In this scenario, we stimulate the neurons using either a $AMPA$ or $GABA_a$ synapse.
-Figures \ref{fig:comparison:AMPA_syn} and \ref{fig:comparison:gaba_a_syn} illustrate the neuron response for the specified bias values: $I_\tau$ = [2,20]; $I_{g}$ = [2,20]; weight = [5,99].

-We demonstrated that ARCANA can achieve comparable dynamics in simulation with those emulated on the chip, offering a reliable assessment of the network dynamics trained in software simulation to the one deployed on the hardware.
-This calibration process is integrated in the later experiments (see section: \ref{sec:result}) where three pre-trained networks were deployed on \ac{DYNAP-SE}.
+This mismatch is evident while observing from membrane leak.
+Figure \ref{fig:mismatch} shows the distribution of time constant ($\tau_{mem}$) computed from membrane traces with bias settings applied via \verb|IF_TAU1_N|.
+The coarse bias is fixed at 5, while the fine bias is swept from 74 to 190.
+Notably, as the $\tau$ value is modified, its standard deviation decreases proportionally.

+ARCANA incorporates mismatch in both neuron and synapse models, allowing users to assess their models' resilience to parameter variability.
+Users can select the desired degree of variability, starting with deterministic simulations for initial testing and gradually introducing mismatch as needed.